antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ![alt](asp.net_dataAnnotation_localization.png)

-The localized resx files that have been placed in the `App_LocalResources` folder, in accordance to the new convention:
+You can see that localized resx files have been placed in the 'App_LocalResources' folder, following the new convention, in the example below:

 ![alt](asp.net_dataAnnotation.png)

-Custom stringlocalizer providers can be created to store the localized strings in another location or file type.
+You can also plug in your own stringlocalizer provider to store the localized strings in another location or file type.

 In previous .NET Framework versions, you would need to specify `ErrorMessageResourceType` and `ErrorMessageResourceName` values, as you can see in the example below.